justinwlin/Runpod-SSH-Password/README.md

 # RunPod SSH Password Setup & File Transfer Tools

-Simple tools for transferring files between RunPod instances when you need to migrate data (e.g., when your pod gets stuck with zero GPUs).
+Simple tools for transferring files between RunPod instances using rsync when you need to migrate data (e.g., when your pod gets stuck with zero GPUs).

 ## Prerequisites